 The Year That Started It All

 The Chronicle sent two editors to report on the 1978 World Three-Day Eventing Championships at the Kentucky Horse Park.
-Like today, huge flocks of spectators flocked to Lexington for what would become the Rolex Kentucky Three-Day Event CCI4*.
+Like today, huge flocks of spectators flocked to Lexington for what would become the Land Rover Kentucky Three-Day Event CCI5*.

 Though his 1974 winner Irish Cap went lame, Davidson’s younger and greener Might Tango stepped up to help Davidson become the first rider to win two consecutive World Championship titles.